 Popular Pool Filter Sizes and Measurements

-After a backwash, to get the amount of DE powder, simply take the recommended amount of DE powder for a new filter and multiply it by 0.8, or 80%.
+After a backwash, to get the amount of DE powder, simply multiply the recommended amount of DE powder for a new filter by 0.8, or 80%.

 Here are the amounts for popular pool filters:

 - Hayward W3DE4820 Pro-Grid – 48 sq. ft. = 4.8 pounds of DE

 - Hayward W3DE6020 – 60 sq. ft. = 6 pounds of DE

 - Pentair EC-180007 – 36 sq. ft. = 2.88 pounds of DE

 - Waterway Crystal Water – 60 sq. ft. = 4.8 pounds of DE